2sic/2sxc-docs/2sxc Docs Generator/how-to/dynamic-code/dynamic-entity.md

 # How to Use a Dynamic Entity

-This document has been moved to @HowTo.DynamicCode.DynamicEntity
+This document has been moved to @NetCode.DynamicCode.DynamicEntity